 Why use a stroke based approach to teaching letters in kindergarten?

-All drawing and handwriting is produced by a series of strokes that form curved and straight lines in different directions, which are linked together to form patterns, shapes, letters and numbers.
+All drawing and handwriting of letters and numbers is produced by a series of strokes that form curved and straight lines in different directions, which are linked together to form patterns, shapes, letters and numbers.

-Learning to handwrite is a matter of building a library of motor plans for the different combinations of strokes that are used for producing letters and numbers, so that a letter, or series of letters to be preplanned and produced without need for visual guidance.
+A stroke based approach to learning to print letters is a matter of building a library of motor plans for the different combinations of strokes that are used for producing letters and numbers, so that a letter, or series of letters to be preplanned and produced without need for visual guidance.
 An important aspect of this learning is the increasingly strong and automatic association between the sound of the letter (phoneme), the shape of the letter (grapheme) and the motor plan for the letter.

 Approaches to teaching handwriting that use tracing letters and writing letters accurately between lines shifts the child's strategy for writing letters away from a fluent pre-planned actions using to using visually guided movements to write letters.
 Reliance on visual guidance inhibits learning the motor plan for the letter.